truongbuu/truongbuu.github.io/index.md

 ### Education

 - **University of Waterloo**

--- Master of Applied Science
+  Master of Applied Science
+- **International University, VNU**

-- Bachelor of Engineering
+  Bachelor of Engineering
 ---

 ###  Projects